JessMakes/healthcare-noshow-dashboard/README.md

-# healthcare-noshow Insights
+Healthcare-noshow Insights Dashboard

 A Power Bi Project analyzing no-show rates across demographic and SMS remindedrs

 Reducing Missed Appointments: Who Misses, Why, and How to Improve

 Project Summary:
 This project analyzes 428,000 patient appointments from a real-world healthcare dataset to uncover patterns behind missed appointments (no-shows).
 The interactive Power BI dashboard explores trends across age, gender, medical conditions, and the effectiveness of SMS reminders.
 The goal is to support data-driven decisions that improve patient attendance, optimize scheduling, and enhance operational efficiency.

 Dashboard Highlights